jpillora/opts/README.md

 By default, **opts** attempts to output well-formatted help text when the user provides the `--help` (`-h`) flag.
 The [examples](https://github.com/jpillora/opts-examples) repositories shows various combinations of this default help text, resulting from using various features above.

 Modifications be made by customising the underlying [Go templates](https://golang.org/pkg/text/template/) found here [DefaultTemplates](https://godoc.org/github.com/jpillora/opts#pkg-variables).

+### Talk

+I gave a talk on **opts** at the Go Meetup Sydney (golang-syd) on the 23rd of May, 2019.
+You can find the slides here https://github.com/jpillora/opts-talk.

 ### Other projects